Softwire/Workflowy2Web/README.md

-# Workflowy2HTML
+# Workflowy2Web

-Workflowy2HTML is a Chrome extension which can convert a [Workflowy](https://workflowy.com/) list representing a content outline for a website into a working prototype of website in static HTML files.
+Workflowy2Web is a Chrome extension which can convert a [Workflowy](https://workflowy.com/) list representing a content outline for a website into a working prototype of that website in static HTML files.
 Installing the extension adds a button to the Chrome toolbar which converts the currently-viewed Workflowy list into a zipped folder containing images, stylesheets and html pages making up the prototype site.

 ## How to get it
 The Workflowy Prototype Converter can be installed from the [QQQQQQ Chrome Web Store](https://chrome.google.com/webstore/category/apps).